SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 This sub-chunk must contain at least two entries.
 Failure to do so will affect the compatibility with legacy SF players.

-`wBank` changes are not recognised by legacy SF players.
-On such legacy players, only the m.s.b. is retained.
+On legacy SF2.0x players, both `byBankMSB` and `byBankLSB` are read (as part of a larger `wBank` field), but only presets with a `byBankLSB` value of zero will be loaded.

-Presets with l.s.b.=0 should be the first presets internally.
-You may also want to use VArranger's workaround: for example, `115@ConcertGrand`.
+You may also want to use the VArranger system for implementing LSB: for example, `115@ConcertGrand`.
+Support for the VArranger system is defined by bit 5 of leaf 00:07 in the `flag` sub-chunk.

+Byte 7 of `byBankLSB` is reserved and should be preserved as read, and written as clear, to ensure backwards compatibility with legacy SF2.04.
+File editors should warn the user if byte 7 of `byBankLSB` is set.

+SFe compatible players can also allow the user to swap CC00 and CC32 settings when reading a legacy SF2.0x bank.
+This allows legacy SF2.04 banks that use player-specific "XG hacks" to function properly.

 ### 10.1.4 Generators and modulators